 Bug Deflector Hole

-This is probably the easiest part of the process.
+Installing the Bug Shield is probably the easiest part of the process.
 The only tool you will need for most installations is a Phillips head screwdriver.
-If you don't have any modifications to your hood or an antique, the website or store you buy from will be able to send you a deflector that has holes that match up to holes already on the underside of the hood of your vehicle.
+If you don't have any modifications to your hood or an antique or classic car, the website or store you buy from will be able to send you a deflector that has holes that match up to holes already drilled on the underside of the hood of your vehicle.

-In rare cases, you may need a trill and drill bit to place holes for the deflector.
+In rare cases, you may need a drill and drill bit to place holes for the deflector.
 If that is the case, you will need to match up the drill bit to the inserts the screws go into.
 Your installation instructions should give an exact size needed.
 Be certain to line up where the deflector will go and mark where each of the wholes will need to be drilled.

 3. A 5 Minute Bug Shield Installation